Signed in as:

 The Medicine Net provides a lot of great information.
 This site includes a medical dictionary, information on medications/ supplements, and an entire section on diseases and conditions.
 Happy digging!

-You may remember Webster's Dictionary from when you were in school ~ here is an online version of their medical dictionary.
-I like this site because you can easily search for medical terms and abbreviations.
-Most of all, I love their motto "Become an informed health-care consumer!"
+You may remember Webster's Dictionary from when you were in school ~ this is an online version of their medical dictionary.
+Their website allows you to easily search for medical terms and abbreviations.
+Their motto - "Become an informed health-care consumer!"

 GoodTrust empowers you to easily protect your physical and digital assets, provide instructions on how you want to be cared for, and name guardians for your children and pets.
 Our all-in-one Smart Estate Planning service includes Will- and Trust-based plans for the entire family, with unlimited updates, and across all 50 states for one affordable price.

-Meal Train is another great site to help you manage meals.
-Not only does Meal Train allow you to create an online meal calendar but it also allows you to include a list of dietary needs, set up a donation fund, send invitations & email reminders, and more.
+Meal Train is designed to help you manage meals.
+Not only does Meal Train allow you to create an online meal calendar, but it also allows you to include a list of dietary needs, set up a donation fund, send invitations & email reminders, and more.

 Sign Up Genius is a site you can use to organize a group.
 Whether it is meals or visitors, sign up genius allows you to create a signup, invite others, and send out reminders.